DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - 🏔️**Security Assertion Markup Language (SAML)**: an open XML-based standard commonly used to 📝exchange authentication and authorization (AA) information between federated orgs
     - it is used to make authorization and authentication data on first access
     - SAML provides SSO capabilities for browser access
-    - SAML Integration: 🔃 User attempts to access 3rd part application ➡️ SAML integrated 3rd party solution sends a redirect to SSO URL ➡️ Browser accesses SSO URL and sends to Home organisation ➡️ Home organisation authenticates user and sends SAML response to web browser ➡️ Browser sends SAML response to integrated 3rd party solution ➡️ SAML responsie is verified and user is logged on to the 3rd party organisation.
+    - SAML Integration: 🔃 User attempts to access 3rd part application ➡️ SAML integrated 3rd party solution sends a redirect to SSO URL ➡️ Browser accesses SSO URL and sends to Home organisation (IDP) ➡️ Home organisation authenticates user and sends SAML response to web browser ➡️ Browser sends SAML response to integrated 3rd party solution ➡️ SAML responsie is verified and user is logged on to the 3rd party organisation.
     - SAML is a popular SSO standard on the internet - used to exchange authentication and authorization (AA) information
     - SAML does not have a security mode and relies on 📝TLS and 📝digital signatures to ensure security if needed.
     - While many solutions are technical, if a trusted third party redirects to an unexpected authentication site, awareness is often the best defense.